IBM/core-dump-handler/charts/core-dump-handler/README.md

     "img" (Default): This is the value most crictls expect.
     "images": Digital Ocean, Newer OpenShift require this value

+* COMP_TIMEOUT - The timeout for the composer in seconds.
+Defaults to 600.

+    In testing ~ 3 mins per 512Mb so we have set it to 10 mins.

+* COMP_COMPRESSION - Enable compression Default: true

+    Given the amount of time compression there is an option to disable it.

 * CRIO_ENDPOINT - The CRIO endpoint to use.

     "unix:///run/containerd/containerd.sock" (Default): This is the default for most containerd nodes